AreaThe regional branch covers London and most of the Home Counties:

 For information on Rail investment planning, click here.

 events, including conferences and key campaign dates.

 The 2017 AGM will be held on the afternoon of Saturday 29 April.
-It will be preceded by an open meeting for members and guests from mid-morning, with guest speakers from Heathrow Southern Railway (download 6.5Mb presentation here) and Windsor Link Railway, and a presentation from Network Rail on Western Rail Access to Heathrow.
+It will be preceded by an open meeting for members and guests from mid-morning, with guest speaker from Heathrow Southern Railway (download 6.5Mb presentation here) and Windsor Link Railway, and a presentation from Network Rail on Western Rail Access to Heathrow.

 Venue: University of Westminster's Cavendish campus, 115 New Cavendish Street, Fitzrovia, London W1W 6UW.